claesmnyberg/ghidra-cpu-alpha/ReadMe.md

 Christer Oberg implemented the binary loader and I did the Alpha CPU.

 This implementaion support Linux GCC and OpenVMS DEC Compiler for DEC Alpha 21064A.
+Just edit the Makefile and set the path to the root of your Ghidra installation and run 'make'.